senyoudev/senCache/Readme.md

-# Java Caching System
+# SenCache : Java Caching System

 ## Project Overview
-This project implements a caching system as an intermediate layer between an application and a file-based data source.
+SenCache implements a caching system as an intermediate layer between an application and a file-based data source.
 It's designed to optimize read operations while ensuring data consistency for writes, using the Readers-Writers concurrency pattern.

 ## Architecture Decisions and Trade-offs